maikuITA/WolvesvilleADBOT/README.md

 ![image8](https://i.imgur.com/sg6YeWT.png)

-**#5: OPTIONAL: change script mode**
+**#5: Select the preferred script mode**
 * The script works in two modes, limitless (endless mode) and limited mode.
-The limited mode has a max number of repetitions that can be changed by modifying the value of the variable "reps" (limited mode is the default option in ver 1.3)
+Run it in your preferred mode and language.

 **#6: Run the script**
 * To run the script open the folder in terminal (STEP 3) and paste the following code: